vehicle-lang/tutorial/chapter-4/chapter-code/README.md

 # Training the Vanilla classifier and Checking its robustness

 Let us first train a Vanilla classifier, similar to the one that was used to produce the onnx file in Chapter 3.
+For verification we will use exactly the same set up (same Vehicle command) as was used in the verification experiment of Exercise 7, Chapter 3.

 # Running the property-driven training example